 Ribs are a favorite barbecue item in the summer.
 And baby back ribs are always especially tender and delicious.
 But if they’re not cooked long enough, they can be tough.
 If they’re cooked too long, they fall apart.
 And how, without a smoker, can you get that wonderful slow-cooked barbecue taste when you don’t have an outdoor grill?
-Well, I found a really good solution.
+Well, I found a perfect solution.

 Broiled Baby Back Ribs